-Sika today collaborates with around 25,000 active suppliers, out of around 70,000 supply locations, for both local and global sourcing.
+Sika today collaborates with around 12,000 direct material suppliers, out of around 14,000 supply locations, for both local and global sourcing.
 The company strives to work together with local suppliers where possible, to reduce lead time, risk, and transport, as well as to increase availability and quality.

-Sika's purchasing spend correspond to nearly 60% of total sales and is comprised of direct materials, indirect materials and services.
-Total global spend for direct materials and trading goods amounts to CHF 2,442 million at average exchange rates for the year 2014.
-The regional split for direct materials is as follows: EMEA 50%; APAC 20%; North America 16%, LATAM 9% and Automotive 5%.
-Total spend for indirect materials and services amounts to another CHF 1,000 million at average exchange rates for the reporting year.
+Sika's purchasing spend correspond to 46% of total net sales and is comprised of direct materials, indirect materials and services.
+Total global spend for direct materials and trading goods amounts to CHF 2,518 million at average exchange rates for the year 2015.
+The regional split for direct materials is as follows: EMEA 49%, APAC 19%, North America 18%, LATAM 8%, and Automotive 6%.

 Sika employs a risk management approach for supply chain of raw materials.
-This approach is described in G4-14.
+This approach is described in the Annual Report 2015 and under G4-14.